If you have afib, you're more susceptible to blood clots and five times more likely to have a stroke than people without it.

 Typically, recovery lasts no longer than two days.

 Recently FDA approved, the Watchman differs from the Lariat and AtriClip in that it is not an external device; instead, we insert it inside the heart.
-A catheter-based procedure, it involves accessing the left atrium through the femoral vein.
+A catheter-based procedure involves accessing the left atrium through the femoral vein.

 The procedure lasts approximately two hours and requires an overnight stay.
 You will need to take blood thinners for up to 45 days afterwards.